naupaka/Intro_R_ESA_2015/README.md

 * Please wait until Friday afternoon to this so you are able to download the latest changes.
-Otherwise do another git pull or replace your donwloaded copy with a newer one.*
+Otherwise do another git pull or replace your downloaded copy with a newer one.*

 ![](how_to_clone.png)

 If you're having any trouble with these steps please drop us an [email](mailto:naupaka@gmail.com).
 We'll also strive to have local copies if you forget to install any of these tools.

-See you Sunday!
+See you Saturday!

+---

+These materials are all based on those created by the [Data Carpentry](http://www.datacarpentry.org) organization and are Copyright (c) Data Carpentry.
+They are licensed under a Creative Commons Attribution license.
+See the `LICENSE.md` file for further details.